If the world is going to be controlled by someone, let it be by you.

 The loudest and most outlandish personalities would have the last word left to their own devices.

-A cultural war is not merely based on tastes and opinions; it’s based on ideas.
+A cultural war is not merely based on tastes and opinions but on ideas.

 And while the best ideas may not always win traditionally, the best strategically placed ideas often do.